 Giving Space to Support Self Management

 There are various methods to self manage.
-Often taking oneself out of a bad situation is a first good step, or doing a distraction to shift focus away from the source of anger, or helping oneself to a drink.
+Often taking oneself out of a bad situation is a first good step, or doing a distraction to shift focus away from the source of anger, or helping oneself to a drink (not alcohol – that can fuel anger or detract from self control).
 Take a look at our Anger [Link] page to look at more self-management techniques.

 When to Judge